Perfect Stair Dimensions for Safe, Stylish Spaces

 Standard Stair Dimensions

 • Rise: The vertical distance between the surfaces of two consecutive steps.
-Typically ranges from 4 inches to 7.5 inches.
+Typically ranges from 4 inches to 7.5 inches for residential applications.

 • Run: The horizontal distance from the face of one riser to the next.
-The standard run is usually 10 inches to 11 inches.
+Standard run is usually 10 to 11 inches.

-• Tread: The part of the stair that you step on.
-It should be at least 10 inches deep.
+• Tread: The part of the stair you step on.
+Should be at least 10 inches deep — deeper feels more comfortable, shallower starts feeling precarious.

 • Nosing: The edge of the tread that protrudes over the riser below.
-Standard nosing projections are between 0.75 inches to 1.25 inches.
+Standard nosing projections run 0.75 to 1.25 inches.

 Residential vs. Commercial Stairs